 This three-hour food tour will include historical information about the town as you walk through the narrow streets.
 You’ll taste what The Robin's Nest is known for and that's their homemade soups.
-Dig into a delicious South American breakfast at Kitchen 87 and we stop by The Local for some pub fare.
+Dig into a delicious South American breakfast at Kitchen 87 and we'll stop by Deb's Jamaican Pot for some real authentic island food.
 The tour will also consist of a sampling of alcoholic beverages.
 Village Idiot Brewing Company will have craft beer available as you chow down.
 Sample wine and chocolate as you walk through Gallery 72 and Abstract Expressions, filled with contemporary art and fine art photography.
 To wrap up the tour, there will be a sweet treat at Vincent’s Homemade Ice Cream.

 Vendor samples and locations are subject to change.
 All attendees must be 21 years of age or older with a valid ID.

 Come join us for an adventure, learn about food trends and gain historical insight on the town!

 What Is Not Included?
 Additional beverages outside of the provided water and the featured alcoholic beverages in the tour are not included.
 Cost: $60.00 per person When: Saturdays or Sundays 1:00 - 4:00pm

 Yes, advance purchase is required and tours may sell out quickly.
 To maximize your chances of getting the day and time you prefer, please book well in advance.
 Tickets can be purchased with a Visa, MasterCard, or American Express.